NuhaRh03/new_heartguard/docs/iot_device_code.md

 # IoT Device Code

-This file contains the C++ code intended for an ESP32 device to read sensor data, encrypt it, and send it to Firebase Realtime Database.
+This file contains the C++ code intended for an ESP32 device to read sensor data and send it to Firebase Realtime Database.
+This version sends a raw JSON object, without encryption.

 ```cpp
 #include <WiFi.h>